jjconway23/sports-quiz/README.md

 #### Navigation
 - Positioned at the top of the page.
 On the left it has the site name Sports Quiz along with the slogan sligtly below it.
 - To the right it has the two main pages of the site.
-Home Page and Game Page.
+Home Page and High Scores Page.
 With an underline under the current page the visitor is on.
 <img src="readme-pictures/home-page.PNG">

 #### Instructions Button